 We believe that each and every one of our children must be exposed to at least five core competences that we consider necessary to excel in this world today:

 - Talent development.

-As we embark on Love Uganda Foundation becoming a first class children center, it will be our commitment to provide these core competences to all those who will emerge from this institution.
+As we embark on Love Uganda Foundation becoming a first class children center, it will be our commitment to provide these core competences to all those who will emerge from it.

-This activity area includes all interventions relating to empowerment of children in especially difficult circumstances.
-The series also involve all activities aimed at realizing commitment and action from community towards the empowerment of children / young people.
-The following will be done;
+This covers all interventions to empower children in especially difficult circumstances.
+It aims at encouraging commitment and action from the community to empower children / young people.

 - Advocacy for children through media coverage

 - Teaching parental skills, parental guidance, encouraging parental literacy, and cultural identity